ZohairGandhi/shopping-cart/README.md

 A simple single-page shopping cart application built with React.
-Users can browse products, add them to a cart, and navigate between the Home, Shop, and Cart pages, all within a smooth client-side experience.
+Users can browse products, add them to a cart, and navigate between the Home, Shop, and Cart pages, all within a smooth client-side rendering using React Router.

 ![Screenshot of the home page](./images/home-page.png)
 ![Screenshot of the shop page](./images/shop-page.png)